PolarCookie/PolarGuides/README.md

 Ding80 makes you do green / yellow quests, and you usually outlevel the mobs you fight.

 ## Edits done to Ding80
-Colonel Kurzen and Jungle Secrets fully is added.
+Colonel Kurzen and full Jungle Secrets chain is added.
 Desolace has been replaced by Arathi Highlands.

-Ding steps can be safely ignored for the most part, it's a rough estimate of where you should be.
-Exception being level 20 before heading to redridge mountain and 33 before heading to ironforge from southshore.

 Warlocks learn succubus at lvl ~32
 Warlocks learn felhunter at lvl ~38

-Only Dwarf/Gnome starting area translated, either use Zygor default or some kind soul help me out on those.

 Progress:
-Dun Morogh 1-13 done
+Dun Morogh 1-12 done
 Alliance 13-20 done, except druid water form questline, it fits into late westfall questing and it's written into Zygor's.
 A huge grind section (~8k xp) at the end of lvl 19; any quests missed? cloth capitol quests or a detour to Darkshore maybe?
 Alliance 20-24 done
 Alliance 25-29 done